anuket-project/anuket-specifications/doc/common/openstack-release.md

 -	Consider OpenStack Distribution vendors and their extended support versions

 ## Deprecation of Anuket OpenStack Releases
 Anuket shall support no more than 2 (two) OpenStack releases at any given time.
-Thus, on selection of a new OpenStack baseline release of the Anuket specifications, an existing Anuket OpenStack release may be deprecated.
-The selection of new release n triggers the deprecation of the n-2 release.
+Thus, on selection of a new Anuket OpenStack baseline release, an existing Anuket OpenStack release may be deprecated.
+The selection of new release Anuket OpenStack release n, triggers the deprecation of the n-2 release.
 On the completion of the Reference Architecture for release n, the release n-2 will stand deprecated.
 Please note that reference to releases in this subsection is to Anuket’s OpenStack release where Pike is release 1.